Waxworms

 • How do I house/store my waxworms?

 Waxworms are very easy to keep.
-Your order will arrive in a small plastic container with sawdust substrate.
+Your order will arrive in a small plastic container with aspen substrate.
 Stick this container in the door of your fridge to keep them dormant so they will last longer.
 Remove dead waxworms (black) regularly.

 • How long do waxworms last?